Graph Kernel Neural Networks: Introduction

-The remainder of this paper is organised as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{sec:related}, we review the related work.
 In Section~\ref{sec:our}, we present our model, where graph kernels are used to redefine convolution on graph data.
-In Section~\ref{sec:experiments}, we investigate the hyper-parameters of our architecture through an extensive ablation study, provide some insight on the interpretability of the structural masks, and evaluate our architecture on standard graph classification benchmarks.
+In Section~\ref{sec:experiments}, we investigate the hyper-parameters of our architecture through an extensive ablation study, provide some insight into the interpretability of the structural masks, and evaluate our architecture on standard graph classification and regression benchmarks.
 Finally, Section~\ref{sec:conclusion} concludes the paper.